Overview of entity integrations in ITSI

 Analyze and monitor entities

 This diagram illustrates a basic entity integration workflow in ITSI.
-Configure integrations to monitor hosts, containers, virtual infrastructures, and cloud services as entities with ITSI.
+Configure integrations to monitor hosts, containers, and virtual infrastructures as entities with ITSI.

 After you import your entities, use the entity views available in ITSI to analyze log data associated with an entity and track entity metrics.